Multimessenger constraints for ultra-dense matter: Methods

 where $M_1$ and $M_2$ are the gravitational masses of the two NSs, with $M_2<M_1$ and $\Lambda(M_1)$ and $\Lambda(M_2)$ their tidal deformabilities (imposing the same EoS), determined as described in~\cite{Hinderer:2007mb}.
-Concretely, we discard a given EoS if there are no possible mass configurations, constrained by the mass ratio $q = M_2/M_1 > 0.73$ and the chirp mass $\Mch = 1.186 M_\odot$~\cite{Abbott:2018wiz}, that would lead to $\tilde{\Lambda} < 720$. \end{enumerate} The EoS family built with the above constraints is displayed in Fig.~\ref{fig:epMRNoSupra} (left), and is virtually indistinguishable from that of~\cite{Annala:2019puf}, showing that the choice of using $\Lambda(1.4 M_\odot)$ or $\tilde{\Lambda}$ does not significantly impact the allowed range of these quantities.
-In particular, the ``bump'' in the MR figure at large $R$ and $\mNonrot < 1.4 M_\odot$ persists even when using the $\tilde{\Lambda}$ constraint.
-A recent study~\cite{Jimenez:2021wil} suggests that the “bump” consists of NS solutions that may be unstable.
+Concretely, we discard a given EoS if there are no possible mass configurations, constrained by the mass ratio $q = M_2/M_1 > 0.73$ and the chirp mass $\Mch = 1.186 M_\odot$~\cite{Abbott:2018wiz}, that would lead to $\tilde{\Lambda} < 720$.
+After this constraint, approx.~250,000 EoSs remain. \end{enumerate} The EoS family built with the above constraints is displayed in Fig.~\ref{fig:epMRNoSupra} (left), and is virtually indistinguishable from that of~\cite{Annala:2019puf}, showing that the choice of using $\Lambda(1.4 M_\odot)$ or $\tilde{\Lambda}$ does not significantly impact the allowed range of these quantities.
+In particular, the ``bump'' in the MR figure at large $R$ and $\mNonrot < 1.4 M_\odot$, consisting of EoSs that approximate the maximally stiff causal EoS between the CET densities and those reached in the centers of $M\sim 1.4 M_\odot$ stars, persists even with the $\tilde{\Lambda}$ constraint, although a recent study suggests that these NS solutions may be unstable~\cite{Jimenez:2021wil}.
+Finally, one should note that a limitation of our non-statistical approach is that we altogether discard solutions that fail to satisfy the above two constraints.
+Given the robustness of these measurements, it is very unlikely that the real NS EoS substantially deviates from the limits obtained, but our results for the absolute bounds on e.g.~$\mTOV$ or $|\chi|$ should nevertheless be interpreted with this fact in mind.